Research

 Ph.D., Master’s and Bachelor’s Thesis

-[T3] D. Shenaj, “Morphing Distributed and Transfer Learning Paradigms for Visual Understanding”, Ph.D thesis in Information Engineering, University of Padova, (Submitted) December 2024.
+[T3] D. Shenaj, “Morphing Distributed and Transfer Learning Paradigms for Visual Understanding”, Ph.D thesis in Information Engineering, University of Padova, March 2025.

 [T2] D. Shenaj, “Coarse-to-Fine Learning for Semantic Segmentaion across Multiple Domains”, MS thesis in ICT for Internet and Multimedia, University of Padova, September 2021.